okanduzyel/LogClient/README.md

 ## Features

 - Logs internet connection status (Connected/Disconnected).
-- Records program activities with timestamps.
+- Records program activities and timestamps with cryptographic output.
 - Requires one-time registration for each computer using a unique activation code.

 ## Registration and Activation (macOS, Windows, and Linux)